 Vai, the most famous beach in eastern Crete, is located just a short drive from OLIVE COAST SUITES.
 The palm grove is 2,000 years old and is the largest in Europe with approximately 5,000 trees.
 It is proclaimed as a conservation area and is open to the public during the day time only.

 Vai beach is organized with showers, umbrellas, canteens, water sports and a tavern.
 For people who want to isolate themselves, there is a lovely sandy beach just 5 minutes north of Vai, while in the south, another option is the sandy beach of Psili Ammos.

 Itanos is located just north of the famous Vai beach (Vai palm beach).
 It takes its name after the ancient city next to which lay the three consecutive bays of Itanos/Erimoupolis.
-Part of ancient town is under water, thus, a unique experience is snorkeling around the ruins!
+Part of the ancient town is underwater, thus, a unique experience is snorkelling around the ruins!
 The most beautiful cove of the three is well hidden behind the hill north of the parking area.
 It is the longest and has beautiful turquoise waters.